isabelarvelo/LongLoRA-Paper-Presentation/README.md

 ## Motivation

-**Context Length:** The maximum amount of information an LLM can take as input for a query.
-LLMs are stateless (each incoming query is processed independently of other interactions), so their 'memory' is essentially their context window
+**Context Length:** Maximum input tokens an LLM can process in a single query, acting as the model's effective "memory window"

 * Longer context allows LLMs to handle:
 	* Entire documents, including research papers or even books